-Maine gov. leaves explicit voicemail for lawmaker
+Target of explicit LePage voicemail denies calling him a racist

 "Mr. Gattine, this is Gov. Paul Richard LePage," the audio recording says.
 "I would like to talk to you about your comments about my being a racist, you (obscene term).
 I want to talk to you.
 I want you to prove that I'm a racist.
 I've spent my life helping black people and you little (obscene term), socialist (obscene term).
 You -- I need you to -- just friggin'.
 I want you to record this and make it public because I am after you.
 Thank you."

-The governor took credit for leaving the voicemail in a later interview at his home with local media, and said he would like to challenge Gattine to a duel.
+On Thursday, the governor took credit for leaving the voicemail in a later interview at his home with local media, and said he would like to challenge Gattine to a duel.

 "When a snot-nosed little guy from Westbrook calls me a racist, now I'd like him to come up here because, tell you right now, I wish it were 1825," LePage said, according to the Press Herald.
 "And we would have a duel, that's how angry I am, and I would not put my gun in the air, I guarantee you, I would not be (Alexander) Hamilton.
 I would point it right between his eyes, because he is a snot-nosed little runt and he has not done a damn thing since he's been in this Legislature to help move the state forward."